wardota/ansible-simulation/README.md

-# Ansible-Simulation-Simple
+# Ansible-Simulation-Simple-Practice

-  A simple project to simulate Ansible as the automation tool to setup, manage, and control any device in the praticular network
+  A simple practice to simulate Ansible as the automation tool to setup, manage, and control any device in the praticular network

-Project type is practicing the configuration of automation tools 'Ansible' in a simulation environment as my own internship project.
+It is practicing the configuration of automation tools 'Ansible' in a simulation environment as my own internship project.
 The target of this project is to be able to setup, manage and update immediately as any changes occur.
 Its also aim to cover more proper